faastjs/faast.js/docs/api/faastjs.faastmoduleproxy.md

 |  [off(name, listener)](./faastjs.faastmoduleproxy.off.md) |  | Deregister a callback for statistics events. |
 |  [on(name, listener)](./faastjs.faastmoduleproxy.on.md) |  | Register a callback for statistics events. |
 |  [stats(functionName)](./faastjs.faastmoduleproxy.stats.md) |  | Statistics for a specific function or the entire faast.js module. |

-## Remarks

-`FaastModuleProxy` provides a unified developer experience for faast.js modules on top of provider-specific runtime APIs.
-Most users will not create `FaastModuleProxy` instances themselves; instead use [faast()](./faastjs.faast.md)<!-- -->, or [faastAws()](./faastjs.faastaws.md)<!-- -->, [faastGoogle()](./faastjs.faastgoogle.md)<!-- -->, or [faastLocal()](./faastjs.faastlocal.md)<!-- -->. `FaastModuleProxy` implements the [FaastModule](./faastjs.faastmodule.md) interface, which is the preferred public interface for faast modules. `FaastModuleProxy` can be used to access provider-specific details and state, and is useful for deeper testing.

-The constructor for this class is marked as internal.
-Third-party code should not call the constructor directly or create subclasses that extend the `FaastModuleProxy` class.